thoughtbot/parity/README.md

     heroku
     pg_restore

-On a Mac, `curl` is installed by default and the other programs can be installed with Homebrew:
+On a Mac,
+`curl` is installed by default and the other programs can be installed with Homebrew:

     brew install heroku-toolbelt
-    brew install postgres --no-python
+    brew install postgres

+The `redis_cli` command requires a `REDIS_URL` environment variable.

 Install
 -------